AmirGhan/christmas-gift/README.md

 # Christmas Gift Exchange

-A simple Node.JS application that you enter your name and it matches you with other participants for gift exchange.
+A Node.JS application that you enter your name and it matches you with other participants for gift exchange.

 ## Getting Started

+### Using Web Server:
 1. Fork this repository, then clone it to your machine.
+2. In the app directory, install dependencies using the `npm install` command.
+3. Start the web server using the `node server.js` command.
+The app will be served at <http://localhost:3000/>.
+4. Go to <http://localhost:3000/> in your browser.
+5. Enjoy!

+### Using Command Line:
+1. Fork this repository, then clone it to your machine.
-2. In the app directory, install dependencies and devDependencies using the `npm install` command.
+2. In the app directory, install dependencies using the `npm install` command.
 3. Start the app using the `node app.js` command.
 4. Use `help` command to see the list of commands.
 5. Enjoy!